Completing Your Master’s Degree

 Footnotes and endnotes

 Footnotes and end-notes may be single-spaced with an extra space between notes.
 Footnotes for each chapter are usually numbered consecutively.
-Follow the preferences of your major department when deciding the location of footnotes or end-notes: at the bottom of the page, grouped at the ends of chapters, or grouped at the end of the thesis.
+Follow the preferences of your major program when deciding the location of footnotes or end-notes: at the bottom of the page, grouped at the ends of chapters, or grouped at the end of the thesis.

 Foreign language use

-You may include quotations in languages other than English in your thesis However, the thesis must be in English unless your department certifies that one or both of the following conditions have been met: the foreign language is that of the readers to whom the work is addressed; or translation into English would make the study obscure and imprecise.
+You may include quotations in languages other than English in your thesis.
+However, the thesis must be in English unless your program certifies that one or both of the following conditions have been met: the foreign language is that of the readers to whom the work is addressed; or translation into English would make the study obscure and imprecise.
 Theses submitted by students from a foreign language department are acceptable in the language of that department.

 Graphics